-Snow Leopards (Panthera Uncia) are iconic cats that live in the extreme cold mountainous regions of Alpines, and sub Alpines in the Central Asia.
-Their population is sparsely spread over 12 countries in the grassy region of northern parts of Nepal and Bhutan, and vast areas of China, Mongolia and Tajikistan.
+Snow Leopards (Panthera Uncia) are iconic cats that live in the extreme cold mountainous regions of Alpines, and sub Alpines in Central Asia.
+Their population is sparsely spread over 12 countries in the grassy region of northern parts of Nepal and Bhutan, and vast areas of China, Mongolia, and Tajikistan.
 It’s estimated that the number of Snow Leopards left in the world today is somewhere between 4000 and 6500.
-The main reason for the decline in their population is because of hunting.
-Their skin has been used for long time as traditional medicine in china and they are also hunted to save livestock from being killed.
+The main reason for the decline in their population is hunting.
+Their skin has been used for a long time as a traditional medicine in China and they are also hunted to save livestock from being killed.

-Bengal Tigers (Panthera tigris tigris) has been classified as an endangered species since 2010 by IUCN.
-These tigers are available in India, Bangladesh, Nepal, and in Bhutan.
-The vast majority of these tigers is found in India, and CITES (Conservation on International Trade of Endangered Species), is talking with India to preserve these animals.
-The total number of Bengal tigers is about 2500 and they are decreasing in number sharply due to unavailability of pray to support their population.
+Bengal Tigers (Panthera tigris Tigris) has been classified as an endangered species since 2010 by IUCN.
+These tigers are available in India, Bangladesh, Nepal, and Bhutan.
+The vast majority of these tigers are found in India, and CITES (Conservation on International Trade of Endangered Species), is talking with India to preserve these animals.
+The total number of Bengal tigers is about 2500 and they are decreasing in number sharply due to the unavailability of pray to support their population.
 The skin of these tigers can be yellow to brown with black stripes.
-A male full grown tiger can be about 10 foot long including their tail, and an average tiger is about 3 to 3.5 feet tall, weighing from 450 to 500 pounds.
-The major diet for these tigers is variety of deer.
+A male full-grown tiger can be about 10 feet long including their tail, and an average tiger is about 3 to 3.5 feet tall, weighing from 450 to 500 pounds.
+The major diet for these tigers is a variety of deer.

 Jaguars of New Mexico and Arizona